 Perhaps the most common cause of vertigo, benign paroxysmal positional vertigo (BPPV) is triggered by sudden changes in your head’s position.
 For example, turning over to the other side while lying down can trigger BPPV.
-The condition is caused by loose calcium crystals in the inner ear which are sensitive to gravity.
+The condition is caused by loose calcium crystals in the inner ear which is sensitive to gravity.

 The episode is usually brief but highly intense, and it may have lingering side effects.
 BPPV alone is rarely serious, but a BPPV episode can cause falls and accidents.
 Therefore, seeking treatment is highly recommended.

 Since balance control is found in your inner ear (the labyrinth), a viral infection in this area can cause irritation and inflammation – which may cause vertigo and other balance issues.
 Labyrinthitis is caused by a virus and requires medical treatment.